cositools/cosi-data-challenge-2/cosipy-intro/README.md

 ## The cosipy analysis

 Cosipy uses a likelihood-based forward-folding technique.
-This means that different source hypothesis are convolved with the instrument response in order to obtain the expected data.
-The expectation is directly compared to the observed data to evaluate the likelihood that the source hypothesis explains the observations, and therefore find the best.
+This means that different source hypotheses are convolved with the instrument response in order to obtain the expected data.
+The expectation is directly compared to the observed data to evaluate the likelihood that the source hypothesis explains the observations, and therefore find the best model.
 In the following section we explain what we actually mean by all of this!

 ### Likelihood analysis